Chapter 1 "The Prison Door"

 2. Where in the colony does the opening chapter take place?

-3. For what 2 “practical necessities” did the new colony set aside land?
+3. What two "practical necessities" did the new colony set aside land?

 4. Who is Anne Hutchinson?
 How does Hawthorne feel about her?

-5. What 2 possible symbols does the rose have for the reader?
+5. What two possible symbols does the rose have for the reader?

 Chapter 2 “The Market-Place”

 .
 Name 3 crimes and the punishments that the Puritans might witness.

 2. What is the relationship between religion and law in Puritan New England?